SAR-ARD/s1ard/docs/source/general/installation.rst

 SNAP
 ----

+s1ard offers an interface to plug in various SAR processing software solutions.
-s1ard requires ESA's Sentinels Application Platform (SNAP) software for SAR data processing.
+The plugin for ESA's Sentinels Application Platform (SNAP) is directly included in s1ard.
 Downloaders for different operating systems can be obtained from the `official webpage <https://step.esa.int/main/download/snap-download/>`_.

 The following code can be used to replicate the software installation on a Linux OS: